 However, this can have a knock-on effect on the state pension you will eventually receive, as the new state pension is based on your national insurance record.
-You need to have 35 qualifying years of contributions in order to receive the full new state pension, which at the moment is worth £164.35 per week.
+You need to have 35 qualifying years of contributions in order to receive the full new state pension, which at the moment is worth £185.15 per week (tax year 2022/23)

 If you do not have 35 years of contributions on your record, then you will receive a smaller state pension.

 However, you can opt to make voluntary additional national insurance contributions

 in order to get a bigger state pension when you eventually retire, with these payments covering up to the previous six tax years.